How to Generate Contracts from Airtable Data (Step-by-Step)

 What You Need Before Starting

-Generating contracts from Airtable involves connecting your Airtable base to a tool like Typeflow, creating a contract template in Google Docs with placeholder variables, and then mapping your Airtable fields to those variables.
+Generating contracts from Airtable involves connecting your Airtable base to a tool like TypeFlow, creating a contract template in Google Docs with placeholder variables, and then mapping your Airtable fields to those variables.
 This process, similar to a mail merge, automatically populates your template with data to create a finished PDF contract.

 To make it work, you need: